 After the meeting, ensure you have closed the app related to our time together to maintain our privacy from other people in your environment.

 A note on technological interruptions

 Interruptions may happen during our remote sessions together; we both agree that we will be active in trying to minimise this.

-Shall we have problems in connecting, please wait a couple of minutes and try to get in touch again with me e.g. after restarting the video app.
+If we have problems connecting, please wait a couple of minutes and try to get in touch again with me, e.g. after restarting the video app.

-We will agree in advance on an alternative way to get in touch if the video call stalls or if reception on a phone call is lost, e.g. another phone number.
+We will agree on an alternative way to get in touch if the video calls stall or if reception on a phone call is lost, e.g. another phone number.

 If this still doesn’t work, I will contact you to arrange a new date for the session, and you will not be charged for the current session.